kongying-tavern/docs/src/en/error.md

 ---
 title: Error
 description: Error
-sidebar: true
+aside: true
 pageClass: error-page
 head:
   - - script
     - src: /docs/error.js
 ---

-# *Genshin Interactive Map* has encountered some problems...
+# _Genshin Interactive Map_ has encountered some problems...

 ## What went wrong？

-*Genshin Interactive Map* could not load properly due to absence of critical files,
+_Genshin Interactive Map_ could not load properly due to absence of critical files,

 Your browser may be out of date.